Darrell Delaney

 Scott Hoezee

 They had gotten far from God and they didn’t even know it.
-We don’t want to get so caught up in ourselves or in our own projects that we forget to pray, that we forget to thank God for everything, that we forget that actually every single day, since we still struggle with sin, we still need the grace of God in Jesus Christ every single day…not just once in a while when we really mess up, no. We have to remember what Israel forgot, and that is it is all a gift.
+We don’t want to get so caught up in ourselves or in our own projects that we forget to pray, that we forget to thank God for everything, that we forget that actually every single day, since we still struggle with sin, we still need the grace of God in Jesus Christ every single day…not just once in a while when we really mess up.
+No, we have to remember what Israel forgot, and that is it is all a gift.
 So, Ezekiel is relentless, and we have seen some relentless passages of judgment, interspersed, though with hope and restoration, and we will see a lot more of that in the final program of this series; but there is always the grace behind the judgment, and for that, of course, we are very grateful.
 Thanks be to God.

 Darrell Delaney